-We initially entered into offer letters with each of the Named Executive Officers in connection with his or her employment with the Company, and replaced the offer letters with our Named Executive Officers with executive agreements in connection with our initial public offering.
-These agreements provide for an initial employment term of three years from the effective date of our initial public offering followed by subsequent one-year renewal periods.
-In addition, each agreement sets forth the terms and conditions of employment of each Named Executive Officer, including base salary, target annual bonus opportunity and standard employee benefit plan participation.
+We initially entered into offer letters with each of the Named Executive Officers in connection with his or her employment with the Company, and replaced the offer letters with certain of our Named Executive Officers with executive agreements, including Mr. Ryu and Ms. Blasing in connection with our initial public offering and Ms. Hung in connection with her promotion to Senior Vice President.
+These executive agreements provide for an initial employment term of three years followed by subsequent one-year renewal periods.
+In addition, each agreement sets forth the terms and conditions of employment of each of Mr. Ryu and Mses.
+Blasing and Hung, including base salary, target annual bonus opportunity and standard employee benefit plan participation.
 These agreements also contain provisions that provide for certain payments and benefits in the event of a termination of employment, including an involuntary termination of employment following a change in control of the Company.